Ooni Volt: Electrify Your Pizza Experience - Don't Miss Out!

 Finally, we’ve seen how to handle pizza on parchment paper, what temperature to cook, and how to transfer the pizza.

-Keep in mind the best temperatures to bake pizza on parchment paper and the best surface to use.
+Remember the best temperatures to bake pizza on parchment paper and the best surface to use.

 Therefore, you can hurry, grab your parchment paper, and start making your favorite pizza!